K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 		  X-Auth-User-Admin: [true OR false]

 4.3.
 NoSQL DB
-1. mongoDB 경우
+1. In case of mongoDB

-	- 데이터 베이스에 접속할 사용자를 생성하고 접근 role(read, Write)을 부여한다.
+	- Create a user to connect to the database and grant access roles (read, write).
 	>use <databasename>
 	switched to db <databasename>
 	>db.getSiblingDB("<databasename>").runCommand(